lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/80 DeployOnTargets/02 AUX PXI.md

 - **./ModbusTemperatureControllers/cabinetName_mapping.txt:** This file is **necessary** at boot, here the configuration for the modbus mapping (shared variables between the PXI and the temperature controllers) is defined.
 If not found at boot the code won't startup.
+- **./OSS/OSS_CabinetTemperatureMonitoring.json:** This file is **necessary** at boot, this file defines which variables are read for monitoring the temperature of the OSS cabinets.
+It also defines under which names are published to the event system.
 - **./OSS/OSS_ModBusMapping.txt:** This file is **necessary** at boot, here the configuration for the OSS modbus mapping (shared variables between the PXI and the OSS) is defined.
 If not found at boot the code won't startup.
 - **./OSS/OSS_ModBusMapping_ForReadWriteDefinition.txt:** This file is **necessary** at boot, here the